 What Is A Customer Avatar?

-A Customer Avatar is simply a detailed profile of your target audience.
+A Customer Avatar is simply a detailed profile of your ideal customer within your target market.

 Imagine for a second that you’re a writing a screenplay for a movie and you need to create the main character.